maugavilla/well_hello_stats/tutorials/10_2_moderation_PROCESS.md

 different from what you are used to.
 Andrew Hayes, the author of the PROCESS macro writes:

-*“PROCESS for R is a program file or “script” (process.R) that when executed defined a function called process in the existing workspace.
+*“PROCESS for R is a program file or”script” (process.R) that when executed defined a function called process in the existing workspace.
 Once the process script is executed (without changing the file whatsoever), then the process function is available for use and